By Shreya P. Trivedi, MD, Martin Fried, MD and Neil Shapiro, MD

 Faculty Peer Reviewed

-A 62- year-old man with a history of hypertension, diastolic dysfunction and chronic kidney disease is admitted …
+A 62- year-old man with a history of hypertension, diastolic dysfunction and chronic kidney disease …

 By Matthew B. McNeill, MD